Walking the "happy path"

 This is of course the "bread & butter" screen for any e-commerce site.
 When you click on the small "eye"-button next to the price of a product, an overlay screen will open showing you that product details including a list of customer reviews for that product (if available).
 You can also enter a new (or edit an existing) product review in this dialog.
 Authenticated users can upvote reviews they like.

-You can use the Search... box in the navigation bar on the top of the screen to filter the table for specific products by their name and description.
-Using the controls at the bottom of the table, you can navigate through a the result list that exceeds the Items per page limit.
+You can use the Search... box in the navigation bar at the top of the screen to filter the table for specific products by their name and description.
+Using the controls at the bottom of the table, you can navigate through the result list that exceeds the Items per page limit.

 You might notice that there seems to be no way to actually purchase any

 of the products.
 This functionality exists, but is not available to

 anonymous users.
 You first have to log in to the shop with your user

 credentials on the